pfizer-opensource/sit2standpy/docs/installation.rst

 - Scipy >= 1.2.1
 - pywavelets >= 1.0.3

-These are the versions developed on, and some backwards compatability may be possible.
+These are the versions developed on, and some backwards compatibility may be possible.